SafetyCulture Summit 2021

 Asbestos can contaminate the air, soil, and water when it’s not properly handled.
 Several regulations were put in place to control asbestos production, use, and disposal as well as mitigate any adverse effects that come with asbestos contamination.
 Non-compliance with regulations will not only potentially impact brand reputation and penalize a company with heavy fines but also jeopardize the long-term health and safety of employees and the general public.

 Use this asbestos checklist to promote awareness on handling materials and working within buildings that potentially have asbestos.
+Ensure that the inspector is certified for asbestos inspection.

 This converted checklist seeks to confirm asbestos identification and risk assessment, asbestos register, communication, cleanup, etc. All iAuditor templates can be edited to better fit the needs of your business in protecting employees from asbestos.